lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 ## IDEs, Tooling

 I primarily used VSCode for this project (as opposed to /usr/bin/vim, which I've used on all of my previous work with Haskell), and it worked swimmingly.
-The real-time type-checking by HLS (Haskell Language Server) practially eliminated compiler errors (which are almost always cryptic).
+The real-time type-checking by HLS (Haskell Language Server) practically eliminated compiler errors (which are almost always cryptic).
 It probably cut my development time in half.

-Hlint also fixed a lot of syntactic inconveinences in my code caused by my lack of knowledge of library functions.
+Hlint also fixed a lot of syntactic inconveniences in my code caused by my lack of knowledge of library functions.